 The demand for housing assistance often exceeds the limited financial resources available to local housing agencies.
 Consequently, long waiting periods can be common.
 Check with the Section 8 staff for the current approximate wait for a Housing Choice Voucher Regulations.

-Section 8 Waiting List - The City of Paducah Section 8 Housing Program is accepting Housing Choice (Rental Assistance) Voucher Applications on Mondays and Tuesdays from 9 until 11 a.m. until further notice.
-Applications are available for pick up during regular business hours at City Hall, 300 S. 5th Street, Room 208, Paducah KY.
+Section 8 Waiting List - Effective October 10, 2018, until further notice, the City of Paducah Section 8 Housing Program hereby closes the waiting list for the Housing Choice Voucher rental assistance program.
+This action does not affect acceptance of Housing Choice (Rental Assistance) Voucher Applications for local preference categories including Domestic Violence, Full-time Students, Federal Disaster Displacement, Homeless Veterans and special purpose assistance programs.
+If you are one of the preference categories, applications also are available for pick up during regular business hours at City Hall, 300 South 5th Street, Room 208, Paducah KY.
 All applications must be placed in person by head of household, and all requested documents must be presented at time of application.

 The housing choice voucher program is the US Department of Housing and Urban Development's (HUD) major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and apartments.